Walk, ride a Bike or take the Bus

 Display your permit

-Your vehicle registration decal must be properly affixed to the outside driver’s side passenger window.
+If you have a general or reserve hangtag permit, it must be displayed on your rearview mirror while parked.
+Failure to do so will result in a citation.
+If you are a resident student you must affix your sticker to the inside of the back driver side window.
 If you have a motorcycle, affix your permit where possible or contact the Parking Office for further instructions related to display of "Reserved Parking Permit".
-"Reserved Parking" hangtags should be hung on the rearview mirror mounting post.
 If you have a handicapped permit or a temporary permit, make sure to always display them.
-It is inevitable that with moveable hangtags you may forget to display them.
-If you receive a citation for not displaying the hangtag contact the Parking Office.

 Look for signs